Social Work Learning Outcomes

 - The program prepares students to use theoretical frameworks and research strategies to evaluate the process and effectiveness of social work practice.

 A significant focus of the program is the enhancement of human well-being in order to alleviate poverty, oppression and other forms of social injustice.
-Students prepare to practice without discrimination to apply strategies of advocacy and social change that advance social and economic justice.
+Students prepare to practice without discrimination, and to apply strategies of advocacy and social change that advance social and economic justice.

 Criminal Justice Learning Outcomes